zaboople/essay/Software/DependencyInjectionPart2.md

 Let me put it this way: If you're feeling smug and self-satisfied about your expert knowledge of design patterns like Dependency Injection, looking down your nose at lesser programmers who "just don't get it", and yet you use ThreadLocals, you are a complete hypocrite.
 If you never had any design pattern pretentiousness to begin with, and you flaunt your global variables with a devil-may-care flare, well, I guess at least you aren't a hypocrite.

-Strangely, Spring encourages ThreadLocals.
+Strangely, Spring encourages static-singleton ThreadLocals.
 It also has numerous ThreadLocals hiding out in its own source logic.
-This is utter hypocrisy, but it continues Spring's pattern of doing the specific thing you tell everyone not to do.
+This is utter hypocrisy, but it continues Spring's pattern of doing the specific thing it tells everyone not to do.

-### Side Note: The Request UUID Workaround

-Probably the best excuse for ThreadLocals I've ever seen is this: His web service calls her web service calls your web service calls my web service.
-Suppose something is wrong for a given user at a given time and we're trying to trace down what happened; as we cross reference our way through the individual service logs, we realize the only way to match things up is to look at timestamps, hoping that the servers' time settings are reasonably well-synchronized (don't bet on it).

-How about this: At the beginning of this chain of http requests we create a UUID, and pass it from server to server, and whenever we log something, we include the current UUID.
-Now, we just grep all the things for that UUID and voila: The sequence of events pops right out.
-The catch is that this is extremely tedious to put in place without ThreadLocal, esp. when you consider 3rd party logging.
-We need a ThreadLocal-aware logging system - these exist, fortunately.

-Of course there's another way to look at it: This is service spaghetti.
-How and the heck did things get stretched across all these different servers in the first place?
-Are these services truly "decoupled" into free-standing, independent components, or have we simply run a monolithic business process through the slap-chopper such that four parts came out the chute at the other end?
-Perhaps I am being overly idealistic.
-Perhaps slap-chopping everything every which way isn't a good idea.
-Anyhow, that's the best reason I can come up with.

 ----